-In this article, we will compare teriyaki sauces that are a perfect match for noodles.
+In this article about teriyaki sauce for noodles, we will compare teriyaki sauces that are a perfect match for noodles.
 We’ve narrowed down the top 3 teriyaki brands:

 - Annie Chun’s

 Let’s see if you will agree with our list.

 Then, we’ve listed some of the teriyaki with noodles recipes that you can also try at home using any of the teriyaki sauce brands that we will mention in this article.